Rehearsing Don Quixote

 , , ,

-One of the most celebrated romantic endeavors in Ballet history; Giselle continues to challenge generations of iconic Ballet dancers with both its interpretive complexity and wealth of technical nuances.
-The Bolshoi Ballet had offered the audience of the Royal Opera House a memorable show lead by two of their most acclaimed stars, Natalia Osipova and Ruslan Skvortsov.
+The most celebrated romantic endeavor in the history of Ballet; Giselle continues to challenge generations of iconic ballet dancers with both its interpretive complexity and wealth of technical nuances.
+The Bolshoi Ballet had offered the audience of the Royal Opera House a memorable show lead by two of their most acclaimed stars: Natalia Osipova and Ruslan Skvortsov.

 Copyright © Rola Yousef.
 All Rights Reserved.